US officials: foreign disinformation stoking virus fears; report of health agency cyberattack

-WASHINGTON (AP) — The Trump administration is alleging that a foreign disinformation campaign is underway aiming to stoking fear amid the coronavirus pandemic.
+WASHINGTON (AP) — The Trump administration is alleging that a foreign disinformation campaign is underway aiming to stoke fear amid the coronavirus pandemic.

-Three U.S. officials say that federal officials began confronting what they said was a deliberate effort by a foreign entity to sow fear of a nationwide quarantine.
+Three U.S. officials said Monday that federal officials began confronting what they said was a deliberate effort by a foreign entity to sow fear of a nationwide quarantine.

 Agencies took coordinated action Sunday evening to deny that any such plans were in the offing.